opencog/destin/WindowsBuild.md

 * With the DeSTIN project open, click the "Projects" tab button on the left.

-* Open the Run settings by clicking the "Run" button near the top.
+* Open the Run settings by clicking the pill shaped "Run" button near the top ( to the right of the "Build" button ).

-* Chose the executable to run with the Run Configuration drop down.
+* In the Run section, use the "Run configuration" dropdown to chose the executable to run.
 Unfortunately, each time you change the executable, you have to re enter the settings below.

 * Set the Working Directory to C:\cygwin\home\<your home>\destin\Destin-build\install\bin